matthew-d-freeman/matthew-d-freeman.github.io/_projectsarduino/example.md

 date: 2026-04-20
 ---

-This is an example file for arduino projects
+Description: This is a template for how I want my GIS projects to be structured.